StephanieAShulman/ETL-PostgreSQL/README.md

 ![PostregSQL](https://user-images.githubusercontent.com/30667001/153760779-409d472c-139c-48a0-9179-24d537cba8db.png)

 ## Summary
-This project required the extraction of disparate data, multiple iterations to clean the data with techniques such as list comprehension to filter data, lambda and regular expression (regex) use to convert values, a comparison of Wikipedia and Kaggle data to determine best use case, and the application the time module to identify the time-related task of loading work in order to produce the final product.
+This project required the extraction of disparate data, multiple iterations to clean the data with techniques such as list comprehension to filter data, lambda and regular expression (regex) use to convert values, a comparison of Wikipedia and Kaggle data to determine best use, and the application of the time module to identify the time-related task of loading work in order to produce the final product.